-McKinnon insisted in the interview that participation in sports is a natural human right, and those who identify as transgender must have the absolute right to compete in sports, and without any checks and balances, such as the limits on testosterone imposed by the International Olympic Committee in an effort to decrease transgender-identified men have over the women they’re now allowed to compete against in sports.
+McKinnon insisted in the interview that participation in sports is a natural human right, and that those who identify as transgender must have the absolute right to compete in sports – and without any checks and balances, such as limits on testosterone imposed by the International Olympic Committee in an effort to decrease the natural advantage transgender-identified men have over the women they’re now allowed to compete against in sports.

 “This is bigger than sports and it’s about human rights,” McKinnon claims.
 “By catering to cisgender people’s views, that furthers transgender people’s oppression.”

-Biologically male people, regardless of gender identity, have always had the right to play sports, however.
+Biologically male people, regardless of internal sense of gender, have always had the right to play sports, however.
 It is women who had to fight long and hard for centuries to have a place in sports.
-The right had not yet gained a strong foothold, as women are still largely forbidden to participate in sports in some places in the world.
-In nations that bar women from sports, like Iran, women’s professional teams are filled with men posing as women.
+The right had not yet gained a strong foothold, as girls and women are still largely forbidden to participate in sports in some places in the world.
+In nations that bar women from sports, like Iran, women’s professional teams are filled by men posing as women.

 As people who are biologically male enter women’s sports in growing numbers, the small place that women carved out for women and their daughters rests on shaky foundation.